stinkytoe/bevy_ldtk_asset/README.md

 - If the field describes a location in space, we will use an [I64Vec2](https://docs.rs/bevy/latest/bevy/math/struct.Vec2.html)
   - LDtk, and by extension this library, uses the convention that the y-axis is positive down.
-Implementers will need to take care to invert the y-axis when creating components in Bevy's screen space, such as the translation vector in a [Transform](https://docs.rs/bevy/latest/bevy/prelude/struct.Transform.html) Component.
+Implementers will need to take care to invert the y-axis when creating components in Bevy's world space, such as the translation vector in a [Transform](https://docs.rs/bevy/latest/bevy/prelude/struct.Transform.html) Component.
+  - The `z` component is not represented, but `LayerInstance`s and `LevelInstance`s both contain an `index` field which can be used to derive one.
-  - This behavior changed in v0.6.0 .
+  - This behavior changed in `v0.6.0`.
 - If the field describes a location within an image, we will use a [I64Vec2](https://docs.rs/bevy/latest/bevy/math/struct.I64Vec2.html)
   - The convention of y-axis being positive down is used here, to match the convention of LDtk, bevy_image, WGSL, and most image formats.